Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 On launching a CryptoCommodity, the monetary policy will follow an Utility Token pattern so not a collateral will be initially required by law.
 This makes launching a currency friendly for any citizen which has a real world project.

-Typically there are 3 kind of finding rounds:
+Essentially there are 3 kind of funding rounds:

 - private rounds